 Apple's AR glasses, in some form, are now expected to launch in 2018.
 AR features for the iPhone should appear either alongside a wearable or perhaps later this year.
 And over the past few months we've seen more and more leaks around Apple's secret Augmented Reality Group, as it's referred to, the latest being the acquisition of eye-tracking startup Sensomotoric.

-We don't know how big the AR team is but it's thought to be made up of hundreds of people from visual effects experts hired from Weta Digital to talent from Imagination, THX and Amazon.
-In-house movers like Fletcher Rothkopf have shifted over from the Apple Watch team to work alongside engineers who have been taken off the iPhone camera.
+We don't know exactly how big the AR team is but it's thought to be made up of hundreds of people, from visual effects experts hired from Weta Digital to talent from Imagination, THX and Amazon.
+That's alongside in-house movers like Fletcher Rothkopf, who's shifted over from the Apple Watch team to work alongside engineers who've been taken off the iPhone camera.

-We thought we'd take a look at some of the most high profile hires, check out their CVs and what they have to say about AR and VR.
-Bear in mind that none of the below people are officially confirmed by Apple to be working on AR, some mentioned aren't even 100% definitely working for Apple.
+We thought we'd take a look at some of the most high profile hires in the group, checking out their CVs and seeing just what they have to say about AR and VR.
+Bear in mind that none of the below people are officially confirmed by Apple to be working on AR – some mentioned aren't even 100% definitely working for Apple.

-One thing's for sure, though; a team like this with Cupertino's resources at their disposal, we can't wait to see what Apple has in store next year.
+One thing's for sure, though; if a team like this has Cupertino's resources at its disposal, we can't wait to see what Apple has in store next year.

 NASA's AR guy: Jeff Norris